-Figures in the tables of the consolidated financial statements are presented and rounded to billions of Indonesian rupiah ("Rp") and millions of US\$, unless otherwise stated.
+The reporting currency used in the consolidated financial statements is the Indonesian Rupiah ("Rp") which is also the functional currency of each entity in the group except for certain subsidiaries which have the functional currency of the United States Dollar, Australian Dollar and Malaysian Ringgit.
 Figures in the consolidated financial statements which still contain values but below Rp1 billion and US\$ 1 million, are presented with zeros.